-It is widely believed that this provision will provide a much-needed stimulus for small businesses, many of which are struggling to maintain their operations in these difficult times.
+It is believed that this provision will provide a much-needed stimulus for small businesses, many of which are struggling to maintain their operations in these difficult times.
 The tax holiday allows them to retain more revenue while making the necessary adjustments as our economy goes through this difficult adjustment period.

 Public acceptance of this provision has been mixed in recent polls.
-Many people argue that it will benefit mainly high-income earners while not providing any relief to lower-income individuals.
-We believe that these arguments are primarily based on faulty assumptions about what the holiday does.
+Many people argue that it will benefit high-income earners while not providing any relief to lower-income individuals.
+We believe that these arguments are based on faulty assumptions about what the holiday does.
 When Congress passed the holiday, several provisions ensured that lower- and middle-income earners would benefit from this measure.